Bluma Tischler Postdoctoral Fellowship

 Eligibility

-Applicants must hold a postdoctoral appointment at the University of British Columbia for the full duration of the fellowship (see criteria here).
+Applicants must hold a postdoctoral appointment at the University of British Columbia for the full duration of the fellowship (see criteria).
 No citizenship restrictions apply.
 The amount of funding currently held by the candidate may be taken into consideration.
+The holders of the award may apply for a second year.

 Application Procedure